kartva/keymashed/README.md

 # Keymashed

   <img align="right" src="https://github.com/user-attachments/assets/27412e69-7cbc-4a01-9383-3a5e2ed242dd" style="width:150px;">
-  An <i>interactive art installation</i> at <a href="https://burst.purduehackers.com/">Purdue Hackers' BURST end-of-semester show</a>.
+  An <i>interactive art installation</i> at <a href="https://burst.purduehackers.com/">Purdue Hackers' BURST fall 2024 show</a>.
 Since making the internet faster is a hard research problem, <code>keymashed</code> instead worsens the internet and then eases up proportional to how fast you mash the keyboard.
-Observe the fruits of your encouragement through a bad live-streaming video protocol.
+Observe the fruits of your tactile encouragement through a custom live-streaming video protocol.

 ## Table of contents:
   - [Gallery](#gallery)